jakobvase/hugo-blog/content/investigations/router.md

 electronic-looking, and only have a single cable running to it.
 So Power over Ethernet is important.

+## Reservations

+I have pre-fallen in love with the ubiquiti lineup.
+I've seen it work well at work.
+But I shouldn't let it cloud my judgment.
+However, the guy from wiisfi also mentions them as a good option.
+So there's three reasons why I'm thinking to go that way before I even start.
+It worked at work.
+Wiisfi recommends it.
+It's pretty.
+I think worst case is it might be overkill for my private home.
+But I'm OK with a little overkill.

+## Things to do before I buy

+Try out how the wifi works in a lot of rooms with and without other devices on it.
+I want to know that what I buy actually improves the throughput.

 ## Options

 ### Ubiquiti U7 Pro (Access Point)